-Diversity can be encouraged by the college in several ways.
-First, institutions should be making an effort to hire a diverse faculty to nurture students.
-But the school should also be doing the best they can to foster meaningful connections between people from different backgrounds.
-This prevents students and faculty from becoming isolated and promotes positive connections.
+Diversity can be promoted by the university in several ways.
+First, institutions should be making an effort to hire a varied faculty to teach students.
+But the school should also be doing the best they can to promote substantial interactions between people from different backgrounds.
+This prevents students and faculty from self-segregating and encourages positive connections.

-Educate Yourself on Diversity at UC Berkeley, Including how Similar This School is to Others in the Nation.
+Get the Facts on Diversity at UC Berkeley, Including how This School Compares to Others in the Country.

-We combine factors of ethnic, geographic, gender and age diversity to create a total diversity ranking for each school.
+We combine factors of ethnic, geographic, age and gender diversity to come up with an overall diversity ranking for each school.

-University of California - Berkeley is thought to be very diverse across all factors, and is ranked #66 nationwide.
+Highly diverse across all factors, University of California - Berkeley is ranked #66 nationwide.

-Many students value the ability to meet and learn from different racial and ethnic groups, which is more likely to happen at a diverse school such as this one.
+Many college students value the chance to meet and learn from different ethnic and racial groups, which is more possible at a diverse institution such as this one.

-University of California - Berkeley is ranked #234 in ethnic diversity nationwide which is far above average.
+University of California - Berkeley is ranked #234 in ethnic diversity nationwide with a student body composition that is far above the national average.

-This chart will also display the diversity of faculty at UC Berkeley when it is available.
+The chart below will also display the diversity of faculty at UC Berkeley if it is available.

 At University of California - Berkeley, the male to female student ratio is far higher than the national average of about 40:60 with a student body that is equally balanced.